You have questions about PRP injection side effects and we have the answers.

 NJ PRP Doctor:

 Now that you know PRP therapy is safe and without any major side effects, you may be looking for a New Jersey PRP doctor.
-We have three locations and three pain specialists.
-Our patients range come from all over the tri-state area.
+We have four locations and three pain specialists.
+Our patients come from all over the tri-state area.

 Call us today at 201-729-0001 to schedule a consultation and evaluation.
 Our New Jersey PRP treatment may be just what you need to start living a pain free lifestyle.